Serpens66/Anno-1800-SharedMods-for-Modders-/README.md

   - 1500001614 - Human1
   - 1500001615 - Human2
   - 1500001616 - Human3

+With **WhichModPlayer** shared mod you can also use the following for Participants added by mods:
   - 1500001617 - Mod1
   - 1500001618 - Mod2
   - 1500001619 - Mod3